divakartika/nomiden-testpypi/README.md

 ## What is it?

-**nomiden** is a Python package that provides information extraction from Indonesian ID Numbers, i.e. NIK (Nomor Induk Kependudukan) and KK (Kartu Keluarga).
+**nomiden** is a Python package that provides information extraction from Indonesian ID Numbers, i.e. personal ID number NIK (Nomor Induk Kependudukan) and family ID number KK (Kartu Keluarga).
+This package is intended to help users dealing with population and client data to auto-complete missing data or add valuable information, given the ID numbers.
+Information regarding identity numbers refers to Article 33 of Government Regulation Number 37 of 2007.

 ## Main Features
 Here are the things that **nomiden** can do for you: